 Annotations provide data about a program that is not part of the program itself.
 They have no direct effect on the operation of the code they annotate.

 Annotations are special interface type.
 It instructs the java compiler to do something .When Java source code is compiled, annotations can be processed by compiler plug-ins called annotation processors.
-Annotation processor (annotation processing tool, called apt) can read a Java program and take actions based on its annotations.
+Annotation processor (annotation processing tool, called

 Java provides three simple annotations and four meta-annotations.